An advanced IVF lab technique called Preimplantation Genetic Diagnosis, PGD can identify gene disorders before embryo transfer

 PGD can identify healthy embryos prior to transfer to promote a successful pregnancy

-PGD is a form of chromosomal testing that allows fertility specialists to select and transfer unaffected embryos in order to prevent passing inheritable diseases to your children.
+Preimplantation genetic diagnosis is a form of chromosomal testing that allows fertility specialists to select and transfer unaffected embryos in order to prevent passing inheritable diseases to your children.

 Many couples know that they are at risk for a genetic disorder because one partner has the disease or is a carrier.
 However, some patients of our Dallas fertility center are asymptomatic carriers, and they have no idea that they are at risk for passing a genetic disorder to their children.
-For this reason, preconception genetic testing and PGD can be important tests for couples trying to conceive.
+For this reason, preconception genetic testing and it can be important tests for couples trying to conceive.

 The laboratory technique for PGD is similar to preimplantation genetic screening, PGS